swcarpentry/2014-03-17-nyu-R/instructor_notes/sql/sql_presenter.md

 Data can be added that is already in a sqlite databae, or by entering CSV or TXT files manually.

 1. __If__ a .sqlite file already exists: Open your database: **Database -> Connect Database** Skip the other steps.

-2. __If__ you are putting together a database from .csv files: Start a New Database **Database -> New Database**
+1. __If__ you are putting together a database from .csv files: Start a New Database **Database -> New Database**  You'll be asked to enter the name of the database you want to create and where you want to save it.
-2. Start the import **Database -> Import**
+2. Start to import the tables **Database -> Import**
 3. Select the file to import
 4. Give the table a name (or use the default)
-5. If the first row has column headings, check the appropriate box
+5. If the first row has column headings, check the appropriate box (In our examples they do)
 6. Make sure the delimiter and quotation options are correct
 7. Press **OK**
 8. When asked if you want to modify the table, click **OK**
-9. Set the data types for each field
+9. Set the data types for each field ** This is important because the type matters what you can do with the data **

 ***EXERCISE: Import the plots and species tables***